Jynx/java_restful_service/README.md

-Steven Volocyk Restful Service
+Steven Volocyk Restful Service -- Used as exercise to build some basic Java/API concepts at the time.
 ================
 Contents
 --------
-This example is a basic Restful web service built using Java, Maven, Glassfish, Jetty, PostgreSQL, Hibernate, JUnit (testing), Jackson, Gson and Jersey/JAX-RS.
+This example is a basic Restful web service built using Java, Maven, Glassfish, Jetty, PostgreSQL, Hibernate, JUnit, Jackson, Gson and Jersey/JAX-RS.

 TODO: Add input validation